 CRIPTURE lays great emphasis on the manner in which we give.
 The great chapters in 2 Corinthians indicate how the Philippians gave and how the apostle expected the Corinthians to give also.

 Joyfully

-'In the abundance of their joy' (viii.
-2).

-'Not grudgingly, or of necessity: for God loveth a cheerful giver' (ix.
-7).
+'In their abundance of joy' (2 Corinthians 8:2).
+'Not reluctantly or under compulsion, for God loves a cheerful giver' (2 Corinthians 9:7).

 Sacrificially